BBVA/spark-benchmarks/docs/TestDFSIO.md

 The TestDFSIO benchmark writes its files to /benchmarks/DFSIO on HDFS.
 Files from older write runs are overwritten.
 If you want to preserve the output files of previous runs, you have to copy these files manually to a new HDFS location.
-Benchmark results are appended to a local file called `TestDFSIO_results.log` in the current local directory and also printed to STDOUT.
+Benchmark results are appended to a local file called `TestDFSIO_results.log` in the current local directory and also printed to log.
 If you want to save them to different filename, set the `-resFile` option appropriately.

 The benchmark accepts different arguments passed to the main method of the main class.
 You can use the option `--help` to print the different combinations: